 - Already have their own report development process but would like to check if they can make it more efficient

 For those who have not yet signed up for an Enterprise DNA membership, you can sign up for the course on its own.
-However, you can still get the best value from signing up for an Enterprise DNA membership to gain access not just to this course, but to other courses and exclusive resources and events as well.
+However, you can still get the best value from signing up for an Enterprise DNA On-Demand to gain access not just to this course, but to other courses and exclusive resources and events as well.

 About Greg Philps